MititelNikolai/MititelNikolai/README.md

 ## I'm a Junior FrontEnd Developer
 - 💪 I like to write code
 - 🥅 I am constantly learning new things
-- ⚽️ I like to watch football.
-My favorite team is "Sheriff"
 - 🚘 I love cars

 ### Connect with me: